hroptatyr/echse/index.md

 X-ECHS-MAIL-ERR
 : If set to non-0 any output written on stderr is included in the mail.

+X-ECHS-MAIL-RUN
+: If set to non-0 send a mail with the status information, this flag is : implied when X-ECHS-MAIL-OUT or X-ECHS-MAIL-ERR is set.

 X-ECHS-MAX-SIMUL
 : A job is only run this many times simultaneously.